labramsky/calculator/README.md

 <h3>Accessibility</h3>

-For the purpose of this challenge, I implemented accessiblility best practices in ensuring that the elements I chose were acurate to their meaning and generally made sense (ex: Headings go from h1 > h2 > etc).
+For the purpose of this challenge, I implemented accessiblility best practices in ensuring that the elements I chose were accurate to their meaning and generally made sense (ex: Headings go from h1 > h2 > etc).
 If I had more time, I'd do thourough accessibility checks with a screen reader and colour contrast tool.
 If there were images, I'd add alt tags, and  I'd ensure every section had a role and aria-label.